-Thanks to the recent progress in molecular biology, many drugs are now studied to block the process of carcinogenesis.
+Thanks to the recent progress in molecular biology, many new drugs are now studied to block the process of carcinogenesis (cancer cell and microenvironment).
 Those are the molecular-targeted therapies, a subject studied extensively in clinical research by Doctor Awada which was the basis for the thesis obtained from the ULB, Brussels, in 2004.

-Doctor Awada's aim, as far as research is concerned, is to look for new active anticancer drugs in solid tumors (new cytotoxics, molecular targeted therapies and immunotherapy), and to individualize the treatments of cancer patients.
+Professor Awada's aim, as far as research is concerned, is to look for new active anticancer drugs in solid tumors (new cytotoxics and antibody drugs conjugates, molecular targeted therapies and immunotherapy), and to individualize the treatments of cancer patients.